Alfred Witte

 Alfred Witte (2 March 1878 in Hamburg, Germany – 4 August 1941 in Hamburg, Germany), was a German surveyor, astrologer, an amateur astronomer, and the founder of the Hamburg School of Astrology.
 Witte revived and further developed the use of astrological midpoints (a+b)/2 for precision in astrological analysis and prediction.
-Alfred Witte died 4 August 1941, Hamburg.
-The time of death is unclear.
+Alfred Witte was found dead at 9:45 a.m. on 4 August 1941, in Hamburg.

 Writings

 In his early writings between 1919 and 1925 (his first was 1913), he experimented with numerous historical astrology techniques, including the astrological houses, planetary formulae a+b-c = c similar to Arabic parts, and for a brief period a new scheme of planetary rulerships.
 His approach to astrology was to verify assumptions by current reality checks rather than historical validation.
 He sought to approach astrology as a science, and the controversy over his assertion of the existence of Trans-Neptunian objects other than Pluto led to widespread ridicule and rejection during his later years.